sequenceiq/docker-spark/README.md

 ```
 # run the spark shell
+# set memory limits appropriately or spark context will not be able to start
 spark-shell --master yarn-client --driver-memory 1g --executor-memory 1g --executor-cores 1

 # execute the the following command which should return 1000